ad-aures/castopod-plugins-manager/README.md

 # Castopod Plugins Manager

-A PHP library to install, update, and remove plugins on a Castopod instance.
+A PHP library to add, update, and remove plugins on a Castopod instance.